 Jesus Loves Your Body Hair

 Thanks be to God, you are much more centered and confident than I was at your age.
 I was so insecure about my body, my teeth, my skin, my hair - you name it, I was insecure about it.
-And, truth be told, I still am.
+And, truth be told, sometimes I still am.

-You have found a way to love yourself, not in that shallow kind of way that layers on lip gloss and glitter with a trowel, but in a deep, grounded, sustainable kind of way that makes my heart ache with joy.
+But not you!
+You've found a way to love yourself, not in that shallow kind of way that layers on lip gloss and glitter with a trowel, but in a deep, grounded, sustainable kind of way that makes my heart ache with joy.

 And this is the best part: you believed it, every last word!